Biochar Production and Utilization Summary

 Planned start date of production info: 01/07/2022

 BC Bio-Carbon is offering to sell the CORC for 117 € for one tonne of CO2 equivalent (tCO2e).
 One tonne of dry forestry residues is estimated to produce 0.3 tonnes of biochar.
-One tonne of biochar is estimate to be about equivalent to about 2.3 tonnes of CO2e.
+One tonne of biochar is estimated to be about equivalent to about 2.3 tonnes of CO2e.
 Therefore, this means they may earn 0.3 x 2.3 x 117 € = 80.7 € per tonne of dry forestry residues = CA$116 per tonne of dry forestry residues.

 Related Technical Paper: Greenhouse gas lifecycle assessment of biochar and biocoal applications in British Columbia (doi:10.24124/2018/58978)